Early voting begins Monday for 2020 election

-Early voting for the 2020 election will begin on Monday and run until October 31st.
+Early voting for the 2020 general election will begin Monday and run until Oct.
+31.

-In Martin County, Supervisor of Elections, Vicki Davis is predicting a higher turnout for both early and mail in voting due to covid 19.
+In Martin County, Supervisor of Elections Vicki Davis is predicting a higher turnout for both early and mail in voting because of COVID-19.

 Davis said social distancing measures will be put into place to keep voters safe and that those alone will create long lines.